koushik-bug/AL-MCCI/README.md

 n the input file, argumanent are given in  "P,Q,R" format, where P is the keyword and Q, R are values associated with the keyword.

 ```
-\*\*\*startSetup\*\*\*          !First line of input setup file
+***startSetup***         # First line of input setup file
-model,HB                 Hamiltonian model, HB for Hisenberg Hamiltonian model
+model,HB                 # Hamiltonian model, HB for Hisenberg Hamiltonian model
-nSite,14                \! number of site on the system, In this case system has 14 sites
+nSite,14                 # number of site on the system, In this case system has 14 sites
-subSpace,200            \!
-Initial Size of the sub-Hilbert space.
+subSpace,200             # Initial Size of the sub-Hilbert space.
 Here we start with 200 configurations
-nStates,10
+nStates,10               # Number of states on which spin states are calculated

-Ms,1,0
+Ms,1,0                   #

-s2Target,0

-maxItr,26

-startSpinTargetItr,5

-energyTola,5e-5
+s2Target,0               # Spin value of target states, 0 for singlet, 2 for triplet
+maxItr,30                # Maximum iteration number
+startSpinTargetItr,5     # From which iteration Spin targeting has start.
+Minimum value should be 1
+energyTola,0.01          # Energy convergence threshold

-spinTola,0.2
+spinTola,0.2             # Spin convergence threshold

-jValue,1
+jValue,1                 # Coupling constant.

-beta,38.61

-bondOrder,bondOrder-6666.dat
+beta,38.61               # kT value of Boltzmann probability distribution function
+bondOrder,bondOrder-765.dat    # Node connection file name.
+This file carry disticnt information about the system
+restart,False            # about restrating status of the calcution.
+If user want to run the calculation from last
+                            of previous calculations, False value need to change
 ```
 ### Performing a Calculation
 ### API Reference